zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

   hbas
     HBAs of the partition.
-If the CPC does not have the storage-management feature enabled (ie. before z15), the list is empty.
+If the CPC does not have the storage-management feature enabled (ie. on z13), the list is empty.

     | **type**: list
     | **elements**: dict